 Ellen Hoeffel has been coming to Nantucket for over 25 years and has been a homeowner since 2003.
 A graduate of Northwestern University, Ellen has spent her career as a human resources executive in the retail industry working for Ann Taylor, Brooks Brothers and Saks Fifth Avenue.
-She is currently the Vice President of Content for a small technology firm that delivers retail training and communication via an app.
 A full time resident of Greenwich, CT, she and her husband Christopher have two boys, Jack and Oliver.

 Hudson “Tucker” Holland III, is the Independent Housing Consultant serving the Town of Nantucket in its efforts to address the workforce / affordable housing crisis here.
 Tucker previously spent fourteen years as entrepreneur and partner in a privately-held winter sports company based in Burlington, VT and Cowansville, QC.
 While based in Vermont, Tucker was active as a fundholder with the Vermont Community Foundation and served for eight years on the Shelburne Planning Commission including as Chair.
 Tucker has spent time annually on Nantucket since 1970, having even more exposure when his parents moved the family to Nantucket year-round in 1980.
 Tucker’s own family returned to Nantucket full-time in September ’12.
 Tucker’s wife, Michelle, runs the Holland family’s business here, Nantucket House Antiques & Interior Design, in addition to owning similar businesses in Shelburne, VT.
 Tucker is an avid marathon runner, fly fisherman, snowboarder / skier…and budding sailor.
 The Hollands have been blessed with elder son, Eli (age 8), and their twins, Edward and Beatrix (age 6).

 Melissa Philbrick moved to Nantucket in 1986 with her husband and two young children to practice law.
-In 1996, she opened her own law firm with a primarily real estate-based practice.
-She has worked with ReMain Nantucket since its formation in 2008, and in 2009 left the active practice of law to become its full-time Executive Director.
-Melissa has served on a variety of Nantucket non-profit boards.
+She left the active practice of law in 2008 to become the founding Executive Director of ReMain Nantucket.
+She retired as Executive Director in 2018 and now serves as an Advisor to ReMain.
+Melissa has also served on a variety of Nantucket non-profit boards over the past 3 decades.
 She grew up on the Cape, graduated from Brown University and received her law degree from Columbia University School of Law.

 Robert Tichio is currently a Partner at Riverstone Holdings, the New York-based private equity firm, with which he has been associated since 2005.
 Prior, Robert was in the Principal Investments Area at Goldman Sachs, and began his career in the Mergers & Acquisitions Group at JPMorgan.
-Robert and his wife, Maya, reside principally in Greenwich, CT with their two young boys, and enjoy all seasons at their home on Nantucket.
-Robert received his BA from Dartmouth College and his MBA from Harvard Business School.
-The Tichios have been actively engaged in a number of philanthropic endeavors related to youth, arts and education.
-Robert currently serves on the Board of Visitors of the Nelson A. Rockefeller Center for Public Policy and the Social Sciences at Dartmouth College, as well as the Advisory Board of the Bienen School of Music at Northwestern University, where both he and Maya serve.
-He has been active in both alumni and development initiatives at Harvard Business School and the Harvard Graduate School of Education, as well.
-Robert & Maya began vacationing on Nantucket 20 years ago.
-They are active supporters of a number of Island-based organizations whose principal focus is addressing the needs of the year-round community.
-In addition to his service on the Board of CFN, Robert serves on the Boards of the Egan Maritime Institute and the Nantucket Boys & Girls Club.
+Robert received his AB from Dartmouth College and his MBA from Harvard Business School.
+The Tichios have called Nantucket home for over two decades, and have been actively engaged in a number of philanthropic endeavors related to youth, arts and education.
+An active supporter of a number of Island-based organizations whose principal focus is addressing the needs of the year-round community, Robert also serves on the Boards of the Egan Maritime Institute and the Nantucket Boys & Girls Club.

 Catherine Ward, Cathy, moved to Nantucket from West Orange, New Jersey, in 2010 after having been a summer resident since 1983.
-She spent nearly 40 years in the health care industry, including research at NIH, then moving into the pharmaceutical industry as Vice President of Sales, Marketing, Training and Development , and Operations with Roche Labs and Yamanouchi Pharma America.
-She was President of the RJO Group, a NYC communications company, prior to starting her own healthcare consulting company and finally retiring to Nantucket.
-Now a full time resident of Nantucket, she is President of the Board of Directors for the Hospital Thrift Shop, member of the Board of Trustees for Nantucket Cottage Hospital, a member of the Quality Assurance Committee, the Patient and Family Advisory Council and the Hospital Advisory Council at Nantucket Cottage Hospital, she also serves as an advisor on the Board of Nantucket Community Sailing.
-Cathy is a member of the Altar Guild and flower ministry at St. Paul’s and is the project organizer for the Egan Nantucket Maritime Festival.
+She spent nearly 40 years in the health care industry, including research at NIH, then moving into the pharmaceutical industry as Vice President of Sales, Marketing, Training and Development, and Operations with Roche Labs and Yamanouchi Pharma America.
+She was President of the RJO Group, a NYC communication company, Past President of the Board of Directors for the Hospital Thrift Shop and remains as an advisor, Co-Vice Chair of the Board of Trustees for Nantucket Cottage Hospital, is a member of the Quality Assurance Committee, the Patient and Family Advisory Council and the Hospital Advisory Council at Nantucket Cottage Hospital, she also served as an advisor on the Board of Nantucket Community Sailing.
+Cathy served as a member of the Vestry at St. Paul’s and remains on their Altar Guild.
+She was the project organizer for the Egan Institute’s Nantucket Maritime Festival and is member of the Board of Directors for the Nantucket Preservation Trust and a member of the Nantucket Garden Club.
 (Photo credit: Lisa Frey)